Alaska Native Tribal Health Consortium

 Knowledge of professional protocols and practices in healthcare case management.

 Knowledge of modern nursing principles, techniques, and procedures for the care of patients.

 Knowledge of medical terminology, anatomy, physiology and concepts of disease.

-Skill in providing effective nursing care, assessing patient situations and taking effective courses of action.
+Skill in providing effective nursing services, assessing difficult situations and taking effective courses of action.

 Skill in operating a personal computer utilizing a variety of software applications.

 A Bachelor’s Degree in Nursing.